reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 The contact address for the Japan Death with Dignity Association is as follows: 2nd Floor, Watanabe Building, 2-29-1 Hongo, Kyoto-dori, Tokyo, Postal Code: 113, Tel: 03-3818-6563.

-## Case Study 31: A man who committed suicide by gas poisoning in an attempt to defraud life insurance money
+## Case study 31: A man who committed suicide by gas poisoning in an attempt to defraud life insurance money

 In October 1971, a 56-year-old man was found to have committed suicide by gas poisoning in a room of an apartment.